-Existing Appointments: If you have an appointment at CARE please call us from the parking lot when you arrive.
+Recheck Appointments: If you have an appointment at CARE please text us from the parking lot when you arrive.
 Our staff will come out to the parking lot and bring your pet in for its assessment.
 The doctor will then call you to discuss the findings and the plan.
-We will be able to do all consents and payments over the phone.
+We will be able to do all consents and payments via text, email or phone.

 If you have been ill recently, please re-schedule your appointment.

 If you are not comfortable with these options, call us and we will work to answer your questions and accommodate you if possible.